Forged (book): False attributions

 The Epistle of James is not technically a forgery because it does not claim to be specifically by James, the brother of Jesus.
 Rather, it claims to be by "James, a servant of God and of the Lord Jesus Christ" (James 1:1).
 James, Ehrman notes, was a common name.
 Two of Jesus' disciples had that name, as did the brother of Jesus.
 It may very well have been written by someone named James.
-However, to the extent that the author gives the impression that they are James, the brother of Jesus, it might be considered a forgery: Ehrman notes that the author doesn't specify which James he is, meaning "that he is claiming to be the most famous James of all, Jesus's brother."
+However, to the extent that the author gives the impression that they are James, the brother of Jesus, it might be considered a forgery: Ehrman notes that the author does not specify which James he is, meaning "that he is claiming to be the most famous James of all, Jesus's brother."

 Reviews

 The book was positively reviewed by the Library Journal.

-United Methodist pastor and biblical scholar Ben Witherington III (Asbury Theological Seminary) wrote a long and detailed critique of Ehrman's positions in his blog.
+United Methodist pastor and biblical scholar Ben Witherington III (Asbury Theological Seminary) wrote a critique of Ehrman's positions in his blog.
 Presbyterian pastor and biblical scholar Michael J. Kruger (Reformed Theological Seminary) also wrote a detailed critique of Ehrman's book in the website of The Gospel Coalition.